Skip to Content

 Safety warning: You can get some dodgy characters hanging around on the boardwalk on the opposite side!

-Stop 5: Lunch at the oldest pub in Dublin
+Stop 6: Lunch at Ireland’s second oldest pub

 Planning a 5 day Ireland road trip?
 My guides to deciding the best time to visit Ireland and planning a trip to Ireland will come in handy!